aniketraut16/spotifyClone/README.md

 - **Validation:** Validate incoming requests to ensure data integrity.
 - **Documentation:** For more details, refer to the API documentation.

-Feel free to explore and use the provided routes to build a feature-rich music player application!
+Feel free to explore and use the provided routes to build a feature-rich app!